veeto

 Summary

-Assembly Member Berman's massage therapy oversight legislation revises California's regulatory framework for massage professionals through changes to the California Massage Therapy Council's governance, operations, and enforcement capabilities.
-The bill modifies the council's 13-member board structure by eliminating the California Community Colleges Chancellor's appointment authority and requiring the California Association of Private Postsecondary Schools' appointee to represent an approved massage school.
-It also adds another certified massage therapist or practitioner position selected by qualified professional associations.
+Assembly Member Berman's massage therapy reform legislation restructures California's oversight of the profession while expanding local control over massage establishments.
+The bill modifies the California Massage Therapy Council's board composition, removing the California Community Colleges Chancellor's appointment authority and requiring the California Association of Private Postsecondary Schools' appointee to represent an approved massage school.
+It adds another certified massage practitioner position selected by qualified professional associations.

 40% progression